prasunanand/prasunanand.github.io/_posts/2017-08-24-gsoc17-arrayfire-ruby-bindings-part-7-backend-cuda-and-opencl.markdown

 not worry too much about performance tuning in the early stages of development, hence supporting the philosophy of preferring **convention over configuration**.

-In the next blog post, I will discuss about interacing `ArrayFire-rb` to `NMatrix`.
+In the next blog post, I will discuss about interfacing `ArrayFire-rb` to `NMatrix`.

 {% if page.comments %}
 <div id="disqus_thread"></div>